sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 ### Leveraging sparsity

 For now, we assume that the sparsity pattern of the Jacobian is always the same, regardless of the input, and that we know it ahead of time.
-We say that two columns or rows of the Jacobian matrix are orthogonal if, for every index, at most one of them has a nonzero coefficient.
+We say that two columns or rows of the Jacobian matrix are **structurally orthogonal** if, for every index, at most one of them has a nonzero coefficient.
-In other words, the vectors representing their sparsity patterns are structurally orthogonal.
-The dot product between these vectors is always zero, regardless of their values.
+In other words, the sparsity patterns of the columns are non-overlapping vectors, whose dot product is always zero regardless of their actual values.

-**The core idea of ASD is that we can materialize multiple orthogonal columns (or rows) in a single product evaluation.**
+The core idea of ASD is that **we can compute multiple structurally orthogonal columns (or rows) with a single JVP (or VJP).**
 This trick was first suggested in 1974 by Curtis, Powell and Reid <d-cite key="curtisEstimationSparseJacobian1974"></d-cite>.
-Since linear maps are additive, it always holds that for a set of basis vectors (columns of the identity matrix),
+Since linear maps are additive, it always holds that for a set of basis vectors,

 $$ \Dfc(\vbc{i}+\ldots+\vbc{j})
 = \underbrace{\Dfc(\vbc{i})}_{\left( \Jfc \right)_\colorv{i,:}}